 So be sure to check out:

 - Madeleine at NZ Ecochick – her Facebook page is also a good one to follow

-- Lindsay at Treading My Own Path – Lindsay has recently launched an eGuide “That’s a Wrap: Practical Tips, Tricks and Inspiration for Living Plastic-Free”
+- Lindsay at Treading My Own Path – Lindsay has a great eGuide “That’s a Wrap: Practical Tips, Tricks and Inspiration for Living Plastic-Free”

 Post-script: Since I first published this post three years ago, encouraged by the momentum of the zero waste movement, as well as changing seasons in my life (out of the toddler years!).